SlaterVanS/EToD/README.md

 ![EToD](/Sandbox/assets/textures/EToD_Engine.png?raw=true "EToD")

 EToD is primarily an early-stage interactive application and rendering engine for Windows.
-Currently not much is implemented, At present, our studio has uploaded our latest project files to this repository, found at [SlaterVanS.com/EToD](https://github.com/SlaterVanS/EToD).
+Currently not much is implemented.
+We hope to improve our engine and make it more powerful through more version iterations in the future.
+At present, our studio has uploaded our latest project files to this repository, found at [SlaterVanS.com/EToD](https://github.com/SlaterVanS/EToD).

 ***